One of the most frustrating shots that plague amateur golfers is the dreaded slice.

 Do this 10-15 times on the range before hitting your driver.

 Drill #2: Muscle Confusion Drill

-Step 1: With a 6 or a 7 iron, keep your feet together and make as much of a backswing as you can.
+Step 1: With a 6 or a 7 iron, keep your feet together and make as much backswing as you can.
 The club should be lower than normal as your feet are together creating a narrow swing path.

 Step 2: Without moving any part of your body let gravity drop your arms.
 Your right elbow should hit your side and allow the club head to fly out.
-This should make the butt end of the club come up close to your face.
+This should make the butt end of the club should come up close to your face.